 - Price: Dental implants are more expensive, but unlike dental bridges, implants won’t ever need to be replaced.
 If you do the math, implants win the comparison in the long run.
 Even though dental bridges are initially much cheaper than implants, they often need to be replaced every eight to fifteen years.
 Traditional bridges can range in price from $2,100 to $4,500.
 The cost largely depends on what material is used to create the bridge with stronger, longer-lasting materials costing more.
 Calculate the cost based on how long you hope to have your new dental appliance work.
 Don’t make the wrong decision just because the cost is higher today.

 - Dental health: Dental implants are great for your dental health.
 That’s because the implant post (the part replacing your tooth root) stimulates bone growth in the jaw.
 With a dental bridge, however, there isn’t anything to replace your tooth root.
 We understand that cost matters, but all in all we think your long-term health matters even more.

-- Procedure time: The procedure for getting a single tooth dental implant can take months from start to finish, especially if you need bone grafting.
+The procedure for getting a single-tooth dental implant can take months from start to finish, especially if you need bone grafting.
 That’s because your jaw will need time to heal between different phases of treatment.
 Because a dental bridge doesn’t require any surgery, you won’t need to wait for the jaw to heal before getting a tooth crown, and you could be finished in just a few appointments.

-Overall, most dentists will agree that a dental implant is the best option for replacing a missing tooth, but when patients simply can’t afford the extra cost, a dental bridges serve as a good alternative.
+Overall, most dentists will agree that an implant is the best option for replacing a missing tooth, but out of the single-tooth dental implant alternatives, a dental bridge serves as a good second best.